2002 FIFA World Cup Group C

 Group C of the 2002 FIFA World Cup took place between 3 and 13 June 2002.
-Brazil won the group, and advanced to the second round, along with Turkey.
-Costa Rica was level with Turkey on points, but had a worse goal difference.
-China finished bottom of the group, having lost all three of their matches.
+The group consisted of eventual champions Brazil, Turkey, Costa Rica, and China.
+Brazil finished top of the group, winning all three matches, and advanced to the second round, alongside Turkey.
+Costa Rica were eliminated on goal difference, having shared the same number of points as Turkey, while China lost all three of their matches, failing to score a goal in any of them.